llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

             * See the section "OpenACC to OpenMP Mapping: Profiling Data" for further discussion.
     * `acc_event_info`:
+        * `parent_construct` and `implicit`:
+            * We do not know how to obtain this information via OMPT.
+            * When compiling the OpenACC application using Clacc's compiler in traditional compilation mode, these fields are set correctly (but see the section "OpenACC Clarifications" above for the case of shutdown events).
+            * When compiling the OpenACC application using Clacc's compiler in source-to-source mode, these fields are always set to `acc_construct_runtime_api` and `true` as if all events are triggered internally and thus have no connection back to specific directives or runtime calls.
+              This behavior does not conform to OpenACC 2.7.
+            * See the section "OpenACC to OpenMP Mapping: Profiling Data" for further discussion.
         * `tool_info` is always set to `NULL`, and data cannot yet be shared between `_start` and `_end` events.
 This should be one of the easier limitations to fix, if needed.